|

 Unlawful Presence

-- Unlawful presence is a period of stay not authorized by the U.S. Attorney General.
+Unlawful presence is a period of stay not authorized by the U.S. Attorney General.
 Usually it occurs when an alien enters without inspection, or when a lawfully admitted alien stays past the expiration date on his/her I-94 card without authorization by the U.S. Attorney General.
-Under the U.S. immigration law, an alien who has been illegally stayed in the U.S. for more than 180 days would be barred from reentering the U.S. for at least 3 years.
-An alien who has illegally stayed in the U.S. for more than 360 days would be barred from reentering the U.S. for 10 years.
+Under U.S. immigration law, an alien who has illegally stayed in the U.S. for more than 180 days may be barred from reentering the U.S. for at least 3 years.
+An alien who has illegally stayed in the U.S. for more than a yearmay be barred from reentering the U.S. for 10 years.
+This bar is triggered by an alien leaving the United States.
+An alien may be “out of status” and not be accruing unlawful presence.
+Accruing unlawful presence means an alien is out of status, but being out of status does not mean that an alien is accruing unlawful presence (which only begins after the alien has remained in the U.S. past his/her duration of status as listed on the form I-94.
 Section 245(i) of the LIFE Act, however, lifts the three-year and ten-year bar for qualified aliens who apply for adjustment of status and were physically present in the United States on or before December 21, 2000, and whose immigration petition or a labor certificate application is filed for the benefit of the Alien on or before April 30, 2001.
-For more information about unlawful stay and 245(i) requirements, please click http://www.hooyou.com/245i/requirements.html.
+For more information about unlawful stay and 245(i) requirements, please click Requirements of 245(i)

-- A person is a U.S. citizen if born on U.S. soil, and a birth certificate is proof of citizenship.
-U.S. soil encompasses all fifty states, the District of Columbia, and outlying U.S. commonwealths.A person is also a U.S. citizen if born to U.S. parents abroad under certain circumstances.For more information about U.S. citizenship by birth, please click http://www.hooyou.com/citizenship/bybirth.html.
+A person is a U.S. citizen if born on U.S. soil, and a birth certificate is proof of citizenship.
+U.S. soil encompasses all fifty states, the District of Columbia, and outlying U.S. commonwealths.A person is also a U.S. citizen if born to U.S. parents abroad under certain circumstances.For more information about U.S. citizenship by birth, please click Citizenship by Birth

 USCIS

-- USCIS stands for U.S. Citizenship and Immigration Services.
+USCIS stands for U.S. Citizenship and Immigration Services.
 It is the agency of the U.S. government principally responsible in matters dealing with aliens in the United States.
-This includes giving it jurisdiction over immigrant petitions, such as NIW.
-Prior to March of 2003, the USCIS was called the Immigration and Naturalization Service (INS).
-For a brief period it was known as the Bureau of Citizenship and Immigration Services (BCIS).
+This includes giving it jurisdiction over immigrant petitions and applications, such as EB-1.
+EB-2, NIW, and I-485 adjustment of status.
+Prior to March of 2003, the government agency in charge of immigration concerns was the Immigration and Naturalization Service (INS).
+For a brief period the USCIS was known as the Bureau of Citizenship and Immigration Services (BCIS).
 It is also sometimes simply called CIS.
 For purposes of this web site, we use the current accepted name of U.S. Citizenship and Immigration Services or USCIS.
-For more information about USCIS, please click http://www.uscis.gov.
+For more information about USCIS, please see theofficial USCISwebsite

 USCIS Local Offices